-- extensive service as Chief Executive Officer and Chairman of the Board of OM Group, Inc., and prior leadership positions at other global industrial companies of significant size; - · past and present service on other public company boards; - independence under the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors; - proven ability to work efficiently and effectively with our other Directors to oversee and address issues and risks facing our business; and - · high level of commitment to our Board of Directors and integrity, honesty, judgment and professionalism.
+- extensive service as Chief Executive Officer and Chairman of the Board of OM Group, Inc., and prior leadership positions at other global industrial companies of significant size; - service on other public company boards; - independence under the applicable independence standards of the New York Stock Exchange and our Independence Standards for Directors; - proven ability to work efficiently and effectively with our other Directors to oversee and address issues and risks facing our business; and - high level of commitment to our Board of Directors and integrity, honesty, judgment and professionalism.

-· Cintas Corporation (Lead Director)
+Other Public Company Directorships: • Cintas Corporation (since 2010)(Lead Director)

-- Audit
+· Audit

-- Corporate

-Governance and
+Corporate Governance and Nominating

-Nominating

-AKE SVENSSON
+ÅKE SVENSSON

-Mr. Svensson is a Director of Swedavia AB.
-He was Chairman of the Association of Swedish Engineering Industries, and Board Member of the Confederation of Swedish Enterprise from May 2018 until May 2020.
+Mr. Svensson is Chairman of Swedavia AB (transport infrastructure).
+He was Chairman of the Association of Swedish Engineering Industries (manufacturing trade organization), and Board Member of the Confederation of Swedish Enterprises from May 2018 until May 2020.
 He was previously Director General of Swedish Engineering Industries from September 2010 to August 2016.
 Mr. Svensson is a former Director of Saab AB.